 - Quite well as long as we don't compress much, but the loss blows up as we compress more.
-Surprisingly high compression rates are often possible because deep nets are vastly over-parameterized in practice. - In practice, we want to compress as much as possible, so we need an optimal way to do this that achieves the lowest loss for a given compression rate.
+With deep nets, surprisingly high compression rates are often possible because they are vastly over-parameterized in practice. - In practice, we want to compress as much as possible, so we need an optimal way to do this that achieves the lowest loss for a given compression rate.